urechmat/path/README.md

 An accordion displays one or more collapsed Text fields, that open when you click on the title

 ###### Basic structure of an Accordion
-The accordion needs at least a title and the corresponding text to be displayed correctly.
+The accordion needs at least an "accordion" property including a "title" and the corresponding "text" to be displayed correctly.
 ```json
 {
  "id": "informations",